Goal setting with students for standardizing testing has been a quick lesson tool.

 Then one time, I told students my personal feelings about standardized tests.

 With testing, students crave compassion.
-Many students practice for the ACT for years.
+Many students practice for the ACT or SAT for years.
 Some only practice in school.
 Other students simply want to avoid embarrassment with test results.
 I need to reach all students.

 When I start a review class for standardized testing, I provide background about myself.
 I’m older than my students (obviously) and when I took the ACT, no one prepped me.
 The test wasn’t a big deal.
 I didn’t know what I wanted to study in college, and I didn’t know where I wanted to attend college.
 Plus?
 Twenty years ago, weight wasn’t attached to the ACT as it is now.